Dumka: British Raj

-The English representative, Dr. Gabriel Bokgliton, procured a farman from Shah Jahan.
+The English representative, Dr. Gabriel Bokgliton, procured a firman from Shah Jahan.
 Between 1742 and 1751 the area of Dumka close to Rajmahal witnessed frequent inroads by the Marathas under Raghoji Bhosle and Peshwa Balaji Rao.
-On 1745 Raghoji Bhosle entered Rajmahal via the hills and jungles of Santal Pargana.
+In 1745 Raghoji Bhosle entered Rajmahal via the hills and jungles of Santhal Pargana Division.
 The early stay of the English was spent in subduing the Paharias.
 In 1769 Dumka remained a Ghatwali police post under Birbhum District of Bengal.
-On 1775 Dumka was transferred to Bhagalpur Division.
+In 1775 Dumka was transferred to Bhagalpur Division.
 In 1865 Dumka was made an independent district after being carved out of Bhagalpur.
-On 1872 Dumka was made headquarters of the whole district of Santal Pargana.
+In 1872 Dumka was made headquarters of the whole district of Santal Pargana.
 In 1889 Paul Olaf Bodding started his service in India (Dumka/Benagaria) after Lars Olsen Skrefsrud, and Bodding created the first alphabet for the Santhals.
 The NELC-church was created as a Lutheran Church in this area - before the Catholics had established a mission in this area at all.
-On 1902 The first municipality was established.
-FInally in 1920 Motor cars and buses were introduced.
+In 1902 the first municipality was established.
+Finally in 1920 Motor cars and buses were introduced.

 Post Independence

-Firstly on 1952 The Apostolic Prefecture of Malda was erected.
+Firstly in 1952 The Apostolic Prefecture of Malda was erected.
 In 1962, it was promoted to the Roman Catholic Diocese of Dumka.
 Then in 1983 Dumka was made the divisional headquarters of Santhal Pargana.
 On 15 November 2000 Dumka became the sub-capital of Jharkhand.
 In 2011 Dumka is connected with the newly built Jasidih-Dumka railway line.
-On 2012 Intercity express to Ranchi started via Jasidih.
+In 2012 Intercity express to Ranchi started via Jasidih.
 Later in 2017 Jharkhand opens pilot training center in Dumka.
-Finally on 2018 Four-lane road from Dudhani to Tata Showroom constructed.
+Finally in 2018 Four-lane road from Dudhani to Tata Showroom constructed.